theusaf/anki/docs/contributing.md

 ## Code Style

-Please use standard Python snake_case variable names and functions in newly introduced code.
+Please use standard Python snake_case variable names and functions in newly introduced code written in Python and Rust.
+For TypeScript code, please use camelCase or PascalCase.

 Because add-ons often rely on existing function names, if renaming an existing function, please add a legacy alias to the old function.

 ## Do One Thing